Authors can send their papers through online submissions or as an email attachment to: intjmi.contactgmail.com

 In an open access model, the publication costs of an article are paid from an author's research budget, or by their supporting institution, in the form of Article Processing Charges (APC).
 These APC replace subscription charges and allow publishers to make the full-text of every published article freely available to all interested readers.
 In addition, authors who publish in our open access journals retain the copyright of their work, which is released under a “Creative Commons Attribution License,” enabling the unrestricted use, distribution, and reproduction of an article in any medium, provided that the original work is properly cited.

 International Journal of Medical Investigation is an Open Access journal.
-Publishing an article in International Journal of Medical Investigation requires APC that will be billed to the submitting author following the acceptance of an article for publication.
+Publishing an article in International Journal of Medical Investigation requires APC that will be billed to the submitting author following the acceptance of an article for publication(Not For Iranian Authors).
 Apart from these APC, there are no submission charges, page charges, or color charges.
 The fees to be paid following the acceptance of an article are indicated in below:

 Original or Review Article: 100 USD